mrfish233/notes/Courses/Discrete Math/10 Graphs.md

 A **directed graph** (or digraph) $(V, E)$ consists of a nonempty set of vertices $V$ and a set of **directed edges** (or arcs) $E$.
 Each directed edge is associated with an ordered pair of vertices.
 The directed edge associated with the ordered pair $(u,v)$ is said *start at $u$ and end at $v$*.

+#### Simple Graph

+A graph in which each edge connects two different vertices and where no two edges connect the same pair of vertices is called **simple graph**.

 ## 10.2 Graph Terminology

 ### 10.2.2 Basic Terminology